Who is OCR?

-OCR qualifications are developed in close consultation with teachers, industry leaders and the government to ensure they are relevant for learners today and meet requirements set by Office of Qualifications and Examinations Regulation (Ofqual).
+OCR qualifications are developed in close consultation with teachers, industry leaders and the government to ensure they are relevant for learners today and meet requirements set by the Office of Qualifications and Examinations Regulation (Ofqual).

-As a not-for-profit organisation OCR’s aim is to have a positive impact on the learning experiences and achievements of as many people as possible.
+As a not-for-profit organisation, OCR’s aim is to have a positive impact on the learning experiences and achievements of as many people as possible.

+OCR stands for Oxford, Cambridge and RSA.
+The exam board and awarding body was founded in 1998 and are a part of the Cambridge Assessment Group.
 The Cambridge Assessment Group was established in 1858 and owns and manages the University’s three exam boards.
-It is now Europe’s largest assessment agency and operates in over 150 countries, playing a leading role in developing and delivering assessment across the world.
+It is now Europe’s largest assessment agency and operates in over 150 countries, playing a leading role in developing and delivering assessments across the world.

 As part of this group, the OCR Exam Board has access to unrivalled expertise and research capability across assessment and examinations.

 OCR Qualifications span various levels such as OCR A-Level courses across a range of disciplines.
 They are also renowned for OCR GCSE courses.

 OCR provide not just school-age qualifications but also adult A-level courses and adult GCSE courses in over 40 subjects and offers over 450 vocational qualifications.